MohammadMaftoun/AI-Techniques-for-Handling-Big-Data/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.

-This description highlights key topics, tools, and the repository's scope.
+This description emphasizes key topics, tools, and the repository's scope.
 You can modify it further to suit your specific focus.